Condition of Texas teen shot eating hamburger ‘touch and go’

 “He is getting slightly better, his wounds are healing, but the wounds that he’s endured, they are great, there’s a lot of them,” Erik Cantu Sr. said at a news conference.

-Family attorney Ben Crump — who has taken on some of the nation’s most high-profile police killings of Black people — said the family has been told that the now-fired officer who shot 17-year-old Erik Cantu Jr. racially profiled him.
+Family attorney Ben Crump — who has taken on some of the nation’s most high-profile police killings of Black people — said the family has been told that the now-fired officer who shot 17-year-old Erik Cantu Jr. racially profiled him while searching for a Hispanic suspect.

 Cantu was shot on Oct.
 2 by Officer James Brennand in a McDonald’s parking lot.
 After the shooting, the 27-year-old rookie officer was fired and charged with two counts of aggravated assault by a public official.
 Police said Brennand violated his training and police procedures after approaching the car.